chris-bz/chris-bz.github.io/_posts/2020-09-07-converting-date-to-iso8601-in-python.md

 Three digits make it impossible to assess which one is month and which one is day.
 Usually, it means that the string we got is not date at all, or date with some unfortunate extra luggage.

 One way or the other, under this circumstance it is best to not play wild guesses and instead call it quits.
-Print will inform us about the problem in a terminal window.
+Print will inform us about the problem in terminal window.
 Setting year to None will make the final condition fail, as it tests for the presence of year, month and day.
 'None' is faulty in Python, it indicates failure, and so the condition is not met.

-The final piece of our code checks for the presence of all objects and constructs a string from it.
+The final piece of our code checks for presence of all objects and constructs a string from it.

 The last return is silent and applies only when that condition is not met.
 Every function in Python returns None, if not specified elsewhere.
 Here, we want to return date, but only if we have all the ingredients.
 If not, there are no final return instructions, which means the function will return 'None'.